Locorotondo – Apulia’s prettiest village

 Its luminous white-washed walls and panoramic position recall Ostuni, the Citta’ Bianca.
 Still, in the middle of the Valle d’Itria, its location invites more comparisons with its UNESCO World Heritage Site neighbor, Alberobello.

 This latter is famous for its delightful Trulli-speckled center, and yet, despite being just 8km down the road, Locorotondo chose to follow a completely different building route!
-There are no cone-topped cylinders here, but there is plenty of “cummerse” (typical local houses), narrow rectangular townhouses with pointed gable roofs, strangely evocative of north European, Baltic architecture.
+There are no cone-topped cylinders here, but plenty of “cummerse” (typical local houses), narrow rectangular townhouses with pointed gable roofs, strangely evocative of north European, Baltic architecture.

 These simple, angular buildings that predominate the center belie the town’s actual shape, which, as its name implies, is “rotund,” both horizontally (thanks to its circular street plan) and vertically (it hugs the contours of the curvaceous hill on which it sits).

 One enters a web of streets that wind indolently up to the central piazza from the two original gates.
 The whiteness of the cummerse is interrupted only by the occasional polychrome flash of a baroque palace or a vibrantly colored flower box.
-The early 19th-century Church of St. George and the Romanesque Church of the Madonna della Greca is worth a look.
+The early 19th-century Church of St. George and the Romanesque Church of the Madonna della Greca are worth a look.
 Still, monuments and churches are not the reason to visit Locorotondo: its charm lies in the collective whole rather than its constituent parts.

 When you’ve spent an hour or so wandering the streets and are ready for lunch, try some of your “ù tridd,” Locorotondo’s specialty, a freshly made pasta incorporating pecorino cheese and finely chopped parsley cut into small pieces and cooked in a wholesome turkey broth.
 Washed down with a glass of Locorotondo DOC wine from the Cantina Sociale, you’ll soon be ready to continue touring the wonderful Valle d’Itria.